Chart Color Schemes

 Employment performance in Wantirna has been broadly consistent with national averages

-However, professional & technical services show lower representation at 8.4% versus the regional average of 10.1%.
-The area offers limited local employment opportunities as indicated by the count of Census working population compared to resident population.
-Between September 2024 and September 2025, employment increased by 0.7%, while labour force increased by 0.8%, leaving unemployment broadly flat in Wantirna.
-In contrast, Greater Melbourne recorded employment growth of 3.0% over the same period.
-State-level data from November 25 shows that Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with an unemployment rate of 4.7%.
-National employment forecasts from Jobs and Skills Australia indicate that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wantirna's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, assuming constant population growth for illustrative purposes.
+Professional & technical services had lower representation at 8.4% versus the regional average of 10.1%.
+Employment opportunities appeared limited locally, with a count of Census working population vs resident population indicating this.
+Over the 12 months to September 2025, employment increased by 0.7%, while labour force increased by 0.8%, leaving unemployment broadly flat.
+By comparison, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Wantirna.
+These projections suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Wantirna's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years.

 Frequently Asked Questions - Employment